-The 2017 City model is being offered in five exterior shades – Modern Steel Metallic, Carnelian red Pearl, White Orchid Pearl, Golden Brown Metallic and Albaster Silver Metallic.
+The 2017 City sedan is available in five exterior paint jobs – Carnelian Red Pearl, Modern Steel Metallic, Golden Brown Metallic, White Orchid Pearl and Albaster Silver Metallic.

 The 2017 Honda City facelift primarily challenges Maruti Suzuki Ciaz and Hyundai Verna.
 The tug of the war for the top spot in the mid-size sedan segment will continue between the three cars as the Verna prepares to enter into the next generation and the facelifted Ciaz is due for April 2017.
 Other than these two model, City also rivals Skoda Rapid and Volkswagen Vento in this space.